How to Keep Mice Out of Your RV

 After about a week of no new mice in your traps, you can reasonably assume the infestation is over and you found and sealed the entry points.
 Waiting a week also ensures any viruses in rodent urine and droppings inside the camper are no longer infectious, so you can safely clean up the camper.

-Follow these steps to clean the camper to reduce your risk of disease or health issues:
+Steps to follow while cleaning campers to reduce risk of disease or health issues:

 - Open the windows for 30 minutes to air out the RV before entering.